|Long term rent in France means

 Whether or not you arrange a viewing and meet the owner, do check in detail what is included in the let.
 For example, some tenants will want to take their own bed linen, whereas others want it to be supplied by the owner.

-Most properties available for long-term rentals are let furnished, as under French law unfurnished properties should be let for a minimum of three years.
+Most properties available for rent in France are let furnished, as under French law unfurnished properties should be let for a minimum of three years.
 It is often possible, however, to come to an arrangement with an owner if there are a few particular items of furniture you wish to take with you to a property.
 Alternatively, some properties have a secure outbuilding or storage area which the owner may be willing to make available to you for the period of your let.If you are intending to take domestic pets with you, or larger animals such as horses, please discuss this with the owner at an early stage of your negotiations.
 Some owners will not accept any pets, others are very flexible about arrangements, and some are happy to allow pets but will want to apply conditions (such as requiring professional cleaning of carpets and soft furnishings at the end of your tenancy period, or restricting use of the garden).

 If you agree to a booking of one month or more it is advisable to have a formal French tenancy agreement in place, and most owners will want to do so as a matter of course.
 French Locations can offer this service to owners and tenants.
 The tenancy agreement, or Contrat de Location, sets out in thorough detail all the terms and conditions that need to be agreed between owner and tenant to ensure a trouble-free let.
 It is designed to help avoid any misunderstanding or disagreement between the two parties, and you will need a Contrat de Location if you want to open a bank account in France.
 The tenancy agreement will include full details of the period booked, the amount of monthly rent payable, dates when rent should be paid, and any other mutually agreed conditions of the tenancy.